riyazshaikh/node-stripe-squarespace/README.md

 Step 4: Add a code block anywhere on your Squarespace site.
 Copy paste the code from html/code.block.

 Step 5: Refresh and test.
 If things don't work, look at your console/network panel for errors (obviously).
+If things look fine there, look at Heroku App logs.

 See it in action - http://template-kitchen.squarespace.com/stripe-test/